mtzgroup/bigchem/README.md

 ## ✨ One Line Commands to Deploy and Use BigChem

-Copy the `docker/bigchem.yaml` file to any machine you'd like (you only need that one file, nothing else) and run the following command.
+Copy the `docker/bigchem.yaml` file to any machine you'd like (you only need that one file, no other code from this repo) and run the following command.
 This will start the BigChem system.

 To run in single node mode: